Sammaye/yii2-mongodb/README.md

 	['field', 'sammaye\mongoyii2\NumberValidator'],

 The main change in the validators is that they actually change the model's value.

-This is because MongoDB is not type aware within it's own server environment unlike technologies like SQL where you can shove a string into an `int` field and it will convert.
-However, to complicate things MongoDB IS type aware in it's querying and you can only query by the exact same types as what is in the document.
+This behaviour is because MongoDB is not type aware within it's own server environment unlike technologies like SQL where you can shove a `string` into an `int` field and it will automatically and magically convert.
+To complicate things MongoDB IS type aware in it's querying and you can only query by the exact same types as what is in the document.

 So most validators are based upon the principle of making it easy to format (as well as validate) the return ready for input into MongoDB.

 #### Validator Map

 MongoYii2 contains it's own validator map when you include the `ActiveRecord`.
-This is currently what it looks like:
+This is, currently, what it looks like:

 	public static $builtInValidators = [
 		'id' => 'sammaye\mongoyii2\validators\MongoIdValidator',
 		'boolean' => 'yii\validators\BooleanValidator',
 		'captcha' => 'yii\captcha\CaptchaValidator',
 		'compare' => 'yii\validators\CompareValidator',
-		'date' => 'sammaye\mongoyii2\validators\DateValidator',
+		'date' => 'sammaye\mongoyii2\validators\MongoDateValidator',
 		'default' => 'yii\validators\DefaultValueValidator',
 		'double' => 'yii\validators\NumberValidator',
 		'email' => 'yii\validators\EmailValidator',